 Today, we can find and learn almost anything online.
 The internet has virtually changed the entire process of finding information and gaining knowledge.
 No longer do we have to spend hours at the library, searching academic tomes or dissertations.
 No longer do we have to meticulously save our sources on 3×5 notecards in order to substantiate our ideas or re-locate information.
+Now, we have Wikipedia.

-Although that Wikipedia comment is made tongue-in-cheek, there is some truth to it.
 With some good judgment on our part, the information we seek for everyday purposes is accurately found online.
 Either out of the goodness of their hearts or for ad profit, people are willing to share their knowledge and expertise.

 How to Cite Sources

 With this paradigm shift in how we find information comes a change in how we cite information.
 Web writing is not concerned with lengthy MLA- or APA-style citations such as